-This article provides an overview of your Insights pre-built dashboard.
-The pre-built dashboard is available on Professional and Enterprise.
+This article provides an overview of the Insights pre-built dashboard.
+The pre-built dashboard is available with Support Professional and Enterprise.

 - Overview tab reports